dszv/num-Dirac/README.md

 # Numerical_Dirac
-Numerical solution of the Dirac equation for the spherical symmetric step potential
+Numerical solution of the Dirac equation for the spherical symmetric step potential using the Numerov method.